Nate Erskine-Smith: Legal career

-Erskine-Smith also performed volunteer work for the Canadian Civil Liberties Association.
-He has taken on pro bono cases for a range of clients and causes, including a civil liberties case to protect religious freedom in Ontario's school system.
+Erskine-Smith also volunteered for the Canadian Civil Liberties Association.
+He took on pro bono cases for a range of clients and causes, including a civil liberties case to protect religious freedom in Ontario's school system.
 In a notable civil liberties case in 2014, Erskine-Smith successfully argued against compulsory religious studies at publicly funded high schools in Ontario.